 - what you did in redrafting, revising and editing, and why

+A good way to remember these basics is to think "aims and outcomes, choices and changes".
 So far, so good.
 But the context in which you're writing is very much part of your reflection.
 So these wider reflections are also important, though in a short commentary you may have to choose between writing more about fewer points, or less about more points: